mindkin/hourfleet/docs/featurecustomization.md

 ## Software is Expensive

 Software is expensive stuff to write, and to maintain.
-It is very likely that you are using Hourfleet for this very reason, because it's simply too expensive to build and maintain the entire codebase yourself.
+It is very likely that you are using Hourfleet for this reason, because it's too expensive to build and maintain the entire car share codebase yourself.
 By using Hourfleet, you share software build and maintenance costs with other Hourfleet users via your monthly subscription.
 This is the cornerstone value proposition of SaaS businesses.

-Another part of the SaaS value proposition is that you get to benefit from Hourfleet improvements over time.
+Another part of the SaaS value proposition is that you get to benefit from  improvements to Hourfleet over time.
 Our team works really hard to capture your ideas, and to use these to guide our product design and build processes.
 You can see evidence of this at our [feedback site](http://feedback.hourfleet.com).
 Product improvements curated in this way are delivered to you as part of your Hourfleet subscription.
 There is no additional charge.

 ## Focusing on the problem, not the solution

 Occasionally customers will describe a new feature, one they believe should be unique to them.
-Our approach with this is to understand the underlying need really well, and only then start considering what the soultion options might be.
+Our approach here is to understand the underlying need really well, and only then start considering what the soultion options might be.
 Our preference is to schedule the building of a solution that is generically suitable for all Hourfleet customers, one that can be delivered to you as part of your existing Hourfleet subscription.

 ## Customization